Deep in His Own Well

 Who is the man Sandy is talking to?

-I had always enjoyed the aura of the Ballets Russes, although I knew nothing of it really.
+I had always enjoyed the aura of the Ballets Russes, although I knew nothing of it, truly.
 I headed for the nearby stairwell to the lower gallery.

 What was it that I was just wondering about?